XargonoX/rrooaarr-angular-challange/README.md

 It's your task to enrich this app with additional functionality.

+Please us ts-doc comments to document your code changes.

 ## Tasks

 ### Add a Lazy Loaded Module with form to add a measurement